Learn something new every day More Info... by email

 The amount of time required for near-complete gold cyanidation ranges from as little as 10 hours to as long as 44 hours and depends on the size of the gold particles present in the ore.
 The more oxygen present at the time of cyanidation, the less time the process will take.
 When the gold has sufficiently dissolved, it is recovered by one of two methods.
 It can be adsorbed onto large carbon particles that are filtered from the ore.
 In the Merrill-Crowe precipitation process, oxygen is removed from the solution, which is then infused with a zinc powder and passed through a filter.

 The environmental hazards of using gold cyanidation are numerous, especially since the process often takes place outdoors.
 If proper safety precautions are not taken, there can be serious consequences for the workers and the surrounding ecosystems.
 Although measures are undertaken to ensure that no hydrogen cyanide develops, other forms of cyanide still pose a danger to exposed organisms.
 Harmful chemicals, including nitrates and thiocyanates, are created during cyanidation, though their impact is far less extensive than a cyanide leak.
-Gold extraction companies must abide by strict safety measures to prevent the occurence of such an event.
+Gold extraction companies must abide by strict safety measures to prevent the occurrence of such an event.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!